eProsima/vulcanexus/docs/rst/tutorials/micro/memory_management/memory_management.rst

 ..
 TODO(pgarrido): Link to profiling article

-During a micro-ROS Client application development the user is able configure the memory at multiple level.
+During a micro-ROS Client application development the user is able to configure the memory at multiple levels.
 Along the following sections, those levels are analyzed in detail.

 .. _tutorials_micro_memory_management_allocators: